-As we go to press with our annual year-end tax planning alert, we are reminded of how transformational the past year and a half has been.
-There have been extraordinary changes to the way we work, how we live and how we do business - with more potential changes on the horizon.
-Thriving in this environment means being informed by understanding the current rules, being flexible by keeping abreast of potential changes, and being ready to act by starting to prepare for what might come.
+As we go to press with our annual year-end tax planning guide, we can look back at a challenging year, both economically and in terms of tax planning.
+This past year has shown how the impact of high inflation and market volatility can alter how we live and how we do business.
+Staying one step ahead in this environment means being informed by understanding the current rules, being flexible by keeping abreast of potential changes, and being ready to act by starting to prepare for what might come.